maxerest/SSA/README.txt

 If you want to use this project you need to do the following:
 -Check in the "GD_coordinates.CSV" file, you have the ground station you want (defined by name, position and if it is currently on or not)
--In the App.java file, enter the number of "real" sats you want to create that will then be estimated -Launch the file and enjoy the view
+-In the App.java file, enter the number of "real" sats you want to create that will then be estimated -Launch the file and file the asked information
+-Enjoy the view
+IF THE INPUT ORBIT PARAMETERS ARE NOT CORRECT THE FILE WILL NOT BE ABLE TO CALCULATE AN ESTIMATED ORBIT

 For each step here is an